Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/binary.md

 ## Renaming the Target

-You can rename the target which appears in your `/usr/local/bin` directory by adding a `target:` key to `binary`, for example to be to be consistent with other command-line tools like [changing case](https://github.com/caskroom/homebrew-cask/blob/070a3bdeadf339892268d79aded9108ba7960f32/Casks/praat.rb#L12):
+You can rename the target which appears in your binaries directory directory by adding a `target:` key to `binary`, for example to be to be consistent with other command-line tools like [changing case](https://github.com/caskroom/homebrew-cask/blob/070a3bdeadf339892268d79aded9108ba7960f32/Casks/praat.rb#L12):

 ```ruby
 binary "#{appdir}/Praat.app/Contents/MacOS/Praat", target: 'praat'